diogoaurelio/schedoscopeWiki/Home.md

 ## News

+###### 06/30/2016 - Release 0.6.2
+We have released Version 0.6.2 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+Hadoop dependencies have been updated to CDH-5.7.1.
+A critical bug that could result in no more views transforming while depending views still waiting has been fixed.
+Reliability of Metascope has been improved.

+###### 06/23/2016 - Release 0.6.1
+We have released Version 0.6.1 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).

+Hive transformations are no longer submitted via Hive Server 2 to the cluster but directly via the `hive-exec` library.
+The reason for this change are stability and resource leakage issues commonly encountered when operating Hive Server 2.
+Please note that Hive transformations are now issued with `hive.auto.convert.join` set to false by default to limit heap consumption in Schedoscope due to involuntary local map join operations.
+Refer to [Hive Transformation](https://github.com/ottogroup/schedoscope/wiki/Hive%20Transformations) for more information on how to reenable map joins for queries that need them.

+Also: quite a few bug fixes, better error messages when using the CLI client, improved parallelization of JDBC exports.

 ###### 05/27/2016 - Release 0.6.0
 We have released Version 0.6.0 as a Maven artifact to our Bintray repository (see [Setting Up A Schedoscope Project](https://github.com/ottogroup/schedoscope/wiki/Setting-up-a-Schedoscope-Project) for an example pom).